A visit to the Arehucas Distillery, the oldest rum maturing bodega in Europe, offers a truly sensual experience.

 One of the most eye-catching stops along the route is at the spectacular distillery, a kind of cutting edge steel and copper sculpture where the actual distillation process takes place.
 The fermented juice enters the first column, the steel one, where it is brought to boiling point before being passed through to the copper one, where its alcoholic content rises and all its undesired impurities are eliminated so as to obtain the ideal spirit.

-The harvesting and crushing of sugar cane at the plantation belonging to the distillery starts around the middle of April.
+The harvesting and crushing of sugar cane at the plantation belonging to the distillery starts around the middle of March.
 At this time we can see - and smell - the machinery and mill at work, making it an added attraction.
-This year, the process is due to start on 17th April.

 Past and present are constantly intermingled, with the same capacity for the combination of rum.
 The original old building has been restored to improve its energy efficiency and to be better adapted for its visitors, while the old industrial chimney has also been refurbished, which is still used in the fermentation process.
 Likewise, the thoroughly modern quality control laboratory sits alongside the barrel repair workshop, a wholly artisan task.